 After the news, our lives took a major new focus.
 There were many extra precautions, extra preparations, so much to learn, many to educate and so many worries!
 And, at the time, we may not have known it, but it was the spark plug to a more aware path.
 Although the 13 foods she was allergic to and not allowed to eat were ingredients in basically all the other foods on the store shelves, leaving very few easy choices, what seemed like a crisis turned into a catalyst.

 It was a time of condensed learning.
 In fact, it was learning on speed dial because we had no other choice than to scrutinize every food label, teach ourselves to administer needles and teach many others to as well!
-But, one huge advantage of having to focus so intently on food is that it we became better schooled and certainly more cognizant of the effects food has on our bodies - the good and the not so good.
+But, one huge advantage of having to focus so intently on food is that we became better schooled and certainly more cognizant of the effects food has on our bodies – the good and the not so good.
 Thus, food rules, Yes, it does.
 It has quite the impact.
 Come find some simplified rules for healthy eating that resulted from our experience examining food so closely that may help you feel and look your best, too!

-The food we consume is one element to leading a healthy lifestyle.
+The food we consume is one element of leading a healthy lifestyle.
 The information on those food choices can overwhelm, though, does it not?
 What diets to follow, what foods to stay away from, which ones to include and how to best prepare it.
 So, for me, I like to keep it simple and pared down.
 I have a few parameters I like to stay within most of the time when it comes to food choices, menu planning and what I keep in our kitchen for the family to eat.
 I thought these food guidelines may help you and your family, too:

 1. Eat lots of plants and seeds.